 A flash sale requires a certain amount of active management during its runtime, so preplan as you can before the sale kicks off.
 Identify tools and processes you can use to make the logistics easier to manage.
 What steps will you need to take to activate the discount and then deactivate it when the sale ends?
 How will you ensure the sale closes when inventory runs out?
 Will you need to update the sales price for each item individually, or can you adjust the price for all items within the sale at once?

 With scheduled item updates in Square Online, you can schedule item visibility and sale price changes ahead of time to run special sales or to launch new products during set time periods.
 You can schedule updates for individual items or for multiple items via bulk actions.
 You can also choose when you want items to be updated and view upcoming and completed schedules on the item details page.
 You can also use inventory management software to understand better how much stock you should have on hand.

-3. Prepare ahead of time for order fulfilment and customer service
+3. Prepare ahead of time for order fulfillment and customer service.

 Before you drop your prices and shout out your flash sale with a virtual megaphone, make sure your business operations are ready to handle a sudden influx of orders.

 Remember that both new and existing customers will form an impression of your brand not just before and during a flash sale, but after it as well.
 If it takes months to receive their special sale item in the mail, this can deflate some of the excitement and delight they felt when they purchased it.

 Plan ahead for what you’ll need to handle shipping, to keep enough inventory on hand, and to ensure your website and servers can handle a sudden spike in traffic during the sale.
 Test your website ahead of time for load speed, server capacity, and user experience.
 Consider increasing your staffing levels during the dates of the sale to have more customer service representatives or order fulfillment team members on hand and to keep things running smoothly.